 Participants don’t need to travel or worry about how to get to an event and instead they only need a device and internet connection to join.
 Everything is digital which means the host doesn’t need to worry about the cost of hiring an event space, furniture or large projectors, and can easily manage the event with a range of engaging features that give the impression of a real-life seminar.

-When formally presenting to an audience, organisers usually prefer using a webinar tool over other conferencing tools like screen share or web conferencing because it’s easy to manage speakers and participants.
+When formally presenting to an audience, organisers usually prefer using a webinar tool over other conferencing tools like screen share or video calls because it’s easy to manage speakers and participants.

 For scheduling, they can easily send a link in a calendar invite and retain contact information in one simple list for post-presentation follow ups and managing leads for potential future business.

 It’s also easier to manage the speakers and attendees during the presentation.
-By being able to enable and disable audio and switch between speakers with a click of a button, a webinar tool can help hosts run their presentation like they’re a seasoned professional – even if it is their first time.
+By being able to enable and disable audio and switch between speakers with a click of a button, the platform can help hosts run their presentation like they’re a seasoned professional – even if it is their first time.

-In terms of the features that are unique to seminars over other conferencing tools, you can run polls, collate feedback, record and report on insights.
+In terms of the features that are unique to online events over other conferencing tools, you can run polls, collate feedback, record and report on insights.
 This means that the host can easily gauge their audience’s thoughts both during and after the seminar.

-Want to see what features our Webinar product has?
+Want to see what features our product has?
 Find out here.